Tampa General Hospital: Emergency Preparedness

 Rodney Kite-Powell, the curator of the Tampa Bay History Center, opines that neither the voters of 1924 nor the city's hospital construction committee gave much thought to the location of the hospital, with their primary motivation apparently being merely that the city already owned the land.
 The location of the hospital has proven to be inconvenient over the years, as Davis Islands were originally accessible from elsewhere via just one bridge (now two).

 The impact of Hurricane Elena caused the hospital's main generator plant to be moved out of its previous location in the basement to a higher location, reducing the risk of it being rendered in-operational by flooding, but the hospital site is still vulnerable to the Davis Islands bridges being washed out during a hurricane.

 The hospital itself is now largely proofed against storms, despite the continuing vulnerability of the island it sits upon.
 Recent building work in the 21st century, on the Bayshore Pavilion, has incorporated many of the hospital design recommendations of Washington Hospital Center's ER One project.
 All critical functions have been placed at or above the second level of the building, above the storm surge level, placing emergency room parking on the first level.

+The hospital employs an AquaFence when a hurricane is forecast; erecting the fence requires 60 workers for three days.
+The fence the hospital uses can withstand storm surges of 15 ft and wind speeds of 130 miles per hour, which can handle a category 3 hurricane.
+The hospital used the fence for the first time during 2022's category 5 Hurricane Ian.
+During 2023's category 4 Hurricane Idalia the fence allowed about two feet of water through.
+It was deployed during 2024's category 3 Hurricane Helene.